epccs/Gravimetric/Manager/manager/PowerManagement.md

 {"rxBuffer":[{"data":"0x22"},{"data":"0x0"},{"data":"0x14"}]}
 ```

+ALT_I is from a 0.018 Ohm sense resistor that has a pre-amp with gain of 50 connected.

+ALT_V is from a divider with 100k and 10k.

-PWR_V is from a divider with 100k and 15.8k, its two bytes are from analogRead and sum to 358 (e.g., 256 + 102).
+PWR_V is from a divider with 100k and 15.8k, its two bytes are from analogRead and sum to 358 (e.g., (2**8)*0x1 + 0x66).
 The corrected value is about 12.8V (e.g., (analogRead/1024)*referance*((100+15.8)/15.8) ) where the referance is 5V.

-PWR_I is from a 0.068 Ohm sense resistor that has a pre-amp with gain of 50 connected, its two bytes are from analogRead and sum to 20.
+PWR_I is from a 0.068 Ohm sense resistor that has a pre-amp with gain of 50 connected, its two bytes are from analogRead and sum to 20 (e.g., 0x14).
 The corrected value is about 0.029A (e.g., (analogRead/1024)*referance/(0.068*50.0) ) where the referance is 5V.

 ## Cmd 32..35 from a Raspberry Pi read analog channels